Crewman distracted by video chat before fatal ship collision, report finds

 The MAIB investigation found neither vessel had posted a lookout during the hours of darkness, and it said the incident could have been avoided had an able seaman been assigned to lookout duties.

-The report said that following the accident, both ship operators have taken action to prevent a recurrence.
+The report said following the accident, both ship operators have taken action to prevent a recurrence.

 It has issued recommendations to the managers of Scot Carrier to expand its third-party navigation audits across the fleet, and to the owners of Karin Hoj to introduce stricter manning oversight on board its vessels.